Mitsubishi Fuso Rosa: Fourth generation (1997–present)

 The fourth generation (BE6 series) is an improved version of the third generation.
-The design of the body of the car was greatly modified, and the distance between the front axle and the door was considerably reduced.
+The design of the body of the bus was greatly modified, and the distance between the front axle and the door was considerably reduced.
 In addition, the taillights are round, different from the second and third generation.
 There are both Automatic and Manual models available.
 In 1998, a super long body was added to the line-up, bringing the maximum capacity of all the vehicle to 34 people.
 In 2002, natural gas engine were offered to the Mitsubishi Rosa.
 Transmac in Macau was supplied with a dual-door version.